 The information on this page applies to SDA residency agreements.
-If you signed a Residential rental agreement, view Rental providers entry rights and obligations.
+If you signed a Residential rental agreement, go to Rental providers entry rights and responsibilities.

 When can my provider enter my room or the property?